-The LexCom also reviews or recommends the appropriate dispute resolution system for conflicts and differences with counterparties, particularly with shareholders and other key stakeholders to ensure that they are settled in a fair and expeditious manner from the application of a law, rule or regulation especially when it refers to a corporate governance issue.
-The Office of the Chief Legal Officer explains the rationale for any such action as well present the specific steps being taken to finally comply with the applicable law, rule or regulation.
-The Company is currently reviewing Corporation & Third Parties The Company is currently reviewing contracts providing for ADR.
+Legal Officer explains the rationale for any such action as well present the specific steps being taken to finally comply with the applicable law, rule or regulation.
+Corporation & Third Parties The Company is currently reviewing contracts providing for ADR.
 Corporation & Regulatory Authorities Regulatory agencies provide the mechanisms for dispute resolution for the Company's business units.